This Guide For Expat Women in Korea has been updated as of February 2025.

 Other Contraceptives

-It’s your body and I urge you to do research on all of these to choose the right option for you.
-Before I left for Korea, I decided to get the Mirena IUD because Taking pills was not a good fit for me.
-Just know, these options are available to you in Korea should you choose this path.
+It’s your body, and I urge you to do your research.
+Before I left for Korea, I decided to get the Mirena IUD because taking pills was not a good fit for me.

 Abortion